Getting microtonal

 The most straightforward way to start playing around with microtonal scales is to convert any of your twelve-tone pieces (or a new project) into other temperament.

-command will simply switch the piano roll highlighting and update key signatures, - the
+• the "Change temperament" command will simply switch the piano roll highlighting and update key signatures,

-command will, in addition, update notes: the conversion is made using chromatic scale approximations - see the temperament model description - Helio will use these chromatic maps as the “least common denominators” among temperaments to convert from one to another.
+• the "Convert to temperament" command will, in addition, update notes: the conversion is done using chromatic scale approximations (see the temperament model for more information).
+Helio will use these chromatic maps as the “least common denominators” among temperaments to convert from one to another,

-All scale-related tools will only show those scales with octave size matched with current temperament (the piano roll doesn’t distinguish EDO’s from non-EDO’s, all that matters is the number of keys in octave, highlighting, key names, etc).
+All tool that work with scales will only show scales with octave size matching current temperament.
+The piano roll doesn’t distinguish between EDOs and non-EDOs; all that matters is the number of keys per octave, highlighting, key names, and so on.

 Limitations

-And the built-in scales list only includes 7-tone scales for each of those temperaments, because there are several pieces of the app which still assume working with diatonic scales, e.g. the chord tool or the arpeggiator tool, - so given that limitation, using these tools with any built-in temperament or scale would make at least some kind of sense.
+The built-in scales list only includes 7-tone scales for each of those temperaments because several parts of the app, such as the chord tool and the arpeggiator tool, still assume working with diatonic scales.
+Given that limitation, using these tools with any built-in temperament or scale makes sense.

 Adding a custom temperament